AntoFratta/DVARF/README.md

 **Zero-Shot Inference Notebook** ([`test_sam3.ipynb`](notebooks/test_sam3.ipynb)): Demonstrates SAM 3's zero-shot object detection capabilities on the test set.
 This notebook provides a streamlined workflow for running inference and evaluating results without any training or fine-tuning.

-**Linear Probing Notebook** ([`test_sam3_linearProbing.ipynb`](notebooks/test_sam3_linearProbing.ipynb)): Contains the complete experimental pipeline including training SAM 3 on the training split, building the linear probe dataset, training the classifier, and evaluating the enhanced predictions on the test set.
+**Linear Probing Notebook** ([`test_sam3_linearProbing.ipynb`](notebooks/test_sam3_linearProbing.ipynb)): Contains the complete experimental pipeline including running SAM 3 on the training split to generate predictions and features, building the linear probe dataset, training the classifier, and evaluating the enhanced predictions on the test set.

 To use these notebooks, upload them to Google Colab, ensure GPU runtime is enabled (Runtime → Change runtime type → T4 GPU), and execute cells sequentially.
 The notebooks will automatically clone this repository, install dependencies, and guide you through the authentication process for Hugging Face model access.